 “Please” and “thank you” are two magical words that go a long way in English speaking countries.

-Especially in the UK: day to day, you end up saying “sorry” here and another “sorry” there – sometimes, you say even it when you don’t actually mean it, or when it’s not really your fault.
+Especially in the UK, “sorry” is used a lot, ,even when you don’t actually mean it, or when it’s not even your fault.

-But Spanish speakers don’t tend to overdo politeness by constantly repeating niceties like por favor or gracias.
-Use them half as much as you would in English, and you’ll sound a smidge more like a local!
+But Spanish speakers don’t tend to overdo politeness with niceties, like por favor or gracias.
+Use these six Spanish phrases half as much as you would in English, and you’ll sound a bit more like a local!

 - Gracias – thank you